 Students are expected to arrive on campus and to their classes in a timely manner.
-Students who are late are required to sign in with the Attendance Officer in the Reception Office and obtain a pass.
+Students who are late must sign in with the Attendance Officer in the Reception Office and obtain a pass.
 Students will not be admitted after a class begins without an authorized pass.